HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-033: Officeman NPC sprites render 1.25× larger from their center while their collision boxes remain unchanged.
 - FR-034: NPC spawn dimensions derive from the player's base height so sliding does not shrink NPCs or misalign them with the ground.
  - FR-056: OL, Officeman, and Student NPCs display idle animations when paused by red lights.
-- FR-057: A Trunk NPC may slide in from the left, moves to the right faster than OL, renders 1.2× larger from its center two tiles lower with image smoothing and without altering collisions, cannot be stood on, and causes no collision response; pass-through persists even after the player lands.
+- FR-057: A Trunk NPC may slide in from the left, moves to the right faster than OL, renders 1.1× larger from its center one tile lower with image smoothing and without altering collisions, cannot be stood on, and causes no collision response; pass-through persists even after the player lands.
 - FR-058: Trunk movement triggers a slide-like dust effect.
 - FR-059: When overlapping, Trunk sprites render in front of the player and other NPCs.